Talking With Children About Racism, Police Brutality and Protests

 Preteens and Teens are exploring their identities, working out how they fit into the world, and how they can make a contribution.
 Taking positive action to address problems they perceive and make the world a better place helps empower teens and keeps them from becoming cynical.
 Talk with your child about how he or she can take a stand against racism.
 Maybe they will want to join a peaceful protest in your town, or send a letter of condolence, or take the YWCA's Stand Against Racism Pledge, or read more about the experiences of children of all races around the world at Tapori (http://www.tapori.org/site/en), or watch Jay Smooth's Ted talk "How I Learned to Stop Worrying and Love Discussing Race" with you.
 There are many resources online to educate ourselves and our children.
 For most parents who grew up white, this is an educational process for us as well, so don't be afraid to say you also are just learning and are trying to understand.

 Hopefully, this will be just the beginning of an ongoing discussion in your family.
 Good for you for being brave enough to start it!

 When community activist Kenneth Braswell's 6-year-old son asked him about the Baltimore protests surrounding the indictments of Freddie Gray’s death, Braswell didn’t know how to answer.
-But he just began, and his explanation grew into a beautiful and important new children’s book, Daddy, There’s a Noise Outside.
-The story of two children who are awakened in the middle of the night by noises outside the window of their inner-city home and spend the next morning talking to their mom and dad about the protests in their neighborhood, the book breaks down situations like rioting in a way that even young children can understand.
+But he just began, and his explanation grew into a beautiful children’s book, Daddy, There’s a Noise Outside.
+This is the story of two children who are awakened in the middle of the night by noises outside the window of their inner-city home and spend the next morning talking to their mom and dad about the protests in their neighborhood.
+It explains the protests and rioting in a way that even young children can understand.